HannesOberreiter/bScale/README.md

 The UNO will tell the atTiny85 when the sending was completed.
 If the sending is not completed within 60 seconds, the atTiny will shutdown the UNO even it is not completed.
 (No connection to internet etc.)

+# Sensor Reading
+For the Sensor reading you need to install the DHT Library and because and bug in Version 1.3 in this library you also need to install the [Adafruid Unified Sensor Library.](https://cloud.githubusercontent.com/assets/181073/21481640/5e14ebd8-cb6a-11e6-972e-c4b4efda6ad1.png)

 # The webservice

 The made for [app.btree.at](https://www.btree.at/app) a web beekeeping software.
 There the data will be shown in tables and statistics.
 But you can change the webservice to any you want.